Please note that due to the COVID-19 pandemic, many telcos are experiencing issues with providing call centre experiences. You can read more here.

 In a world of cheap phone and internet plans, it can be easy to lose sight of what telco providers offer when it comes to customer service.
-You’ve got the plan you want – be it internet or phone – with a price you’re happy to pay, but what happens if things go awry?
+You’ve got the plan you want – be it internet or phone – with a price you’re happy to pay, but what if you’d like to speak to someone about your plan?
 Who are you going to talk to on the phone?

-Australian call centres seem like somewhat of a unicorn among telcos, but they are still out there.
-That’s not to say Australian call centres are any better than having customer support in other countries, but it does seem to be a point of difference that some telcos pride themselves on.
-Read on as we reveal what many different providers offer in the customer service space, and which telcos have an Aussie call centre.
-And if it actually makes a difference for you, the paying customer.
+Australian call centres seem few and far between among telcos, but they are out there.
+That’s not to say Australian call centres are any better than having customer support in other countries, but it does seem to be a point of difference that some telcos pride themselves on, and a preference some customers might have.
+Below you’ll find which telcos have call centres only in Australia.

 What telcos have call centres only in Australia?